 Protein Granola

-This protein granola recipe needs just 4 ingredients to make but yields the most crunchy and cluster-filled granola.
+This protein granola recipe needs just 5 ingredients, but yields the crunchiest, cluster-filled granola.
 22 grams of protein per serving.

 Servings: 8 servings